How to Appeal a Financial Aid Award

 This task will require some degree of parental assistance since adult financial information is at the heart of this process.
 However, it is preferable for the students to be the one making direct contact with college officials.
 The first contact should be a phone call to the college’s financial aid office to learn about the appeals process—it can vary from school to school.

 In terms of tone, it is essential that your approach does not come across as haggling or a “negotiation.”
 Financial aid offices are dealing with thousands or even tens of thousands of accepted applicants and do not enjoy spending their time on cases where the applicants would simply prefer to pay a better price.
-The appeal process should be driven by actual need (i.e. you cannot attend this college without a reduction in cost).
+The appeal process should be driven by actual need (e.g. you cannot attend this college without a reduction in cost).
 Be specific in your appeal about the aid you would need in order to be able to attend.
 Need-based financial aid is very much a formulaic process—financial info gets inputted and your EFC is the output.
 Therefore, your documentation (pay stubs, bills, etc.) will ultimately have to support your requested amount.

 If you are appealing on the grounds that you received a better offer from another university, be sure to include an official copy of the aid award from that institution(s).
 No matter your angle, remember that this is not a time to be adversarial or demanding—you need them more than they need you.